michael-spengler/price-predictor-wwi19dsa/frontend/README.md

 ## Build production version
 Use ```npm run prod-lang```.
 This will create a seperate folder for each language in the dist/price-predictor folde.

-## Run the project will local http-server
+## Run the project with local http-server
 - Install http-server: ```npm install -g http-server```
 - Run ```http-server dist/price-predictor``` from the root folder "frontend"